If you’re in the business of planning or forecasting for your organization, then you’ve likely heard of Rough Cut Capacity Planning (RCCP).

 Thus, it is a streamlined capacity planning, which is more intuitive, organizational, and preliminary.

-A firm needs to convert its demands into capacity, labor, materials, orders, and finished goods inventory.
-It needs to balance its assets and plan accordingly.
+A firm must convert its demands into capacity, labor, materials, orders, and finished goods inventory.
+Therefore, it needs to balance its assets and plan accordingly.

-It is a model that targets establishing a computational relationship between production designs, process sheets, consumption of raw materials, time available, labor availability, and so on.
+It is a model that establishes a computational relationship between production designs, process sheets, consumption of raw materials, time available, labor availability, etc.

 In the case of capacity planning, it needs lots of consideration.
 Hence capacity planning is based on two types,

-In the case of the short-term plan, the main goal is to increase the production capacity by a few folds and handle the pressure of irregular, unexpected shifts in the face of increased demand.
+In the case of the short-term plan, the main goal is to increase the production capacity by a fewfold and handle the pressure of irregular, unexpected shifts in the face of increased demand.

-To manage increased demand, it needs plenty of changes, but the foremost is to increase production hours, which means overtime for the employees.
+Managing increased demand needs plenty of changes, but the foremost is to increase production hours, which means overtime for the employees.

 Setting up extra facilities and acquiring more materials is also a way to proceed.

-A lot of employees are happy doing overtime, which means extra bonuses and increased wages for them.
+Many employees are happy doing overtime, which means extra bonuses and increased wages.

-In the case of long-term capacity planning, it is a cumulative effect of numerous short-term effects.
+Long-term capacity planning is a cumulative effect of numerous short-term outcomes in the case of long-term capacity planning.
 Increasing shifts temporarily to meet immediate demands can, in the long run, add to the production capacity if continued.

-Opening up a new facility, for example, or an increase in hiring and investing in proper training also adds up to the rise in production capacity in the long run.
+Opening up a new facility or increasing hiring and investing in proper training also increases production capacity in the long run.

-Adding capital equipment and modifying the production plan is also another opportunity to increase production capacity.
+Adding capital equipment and modifying the production plan is another opportunity to increase production capacity.